xigxog/kubefox/docs/quickstart.md

     HTTP proxy started on http://127.0.0.1:8080
     ```

-Now back in the original terminal you can test the deployment.
-When KubeFox
+Now, back in the original terminal, test the deployment.
+KubeFox won't route
-deploys an app it starts the components but will not route requests to it until
+requests to the app until it's released, but you can still test deployments by
-it is released.
-But you can still test deployments by providing some context.
+manually providing context.
+KubeFox needs two pieces of information to route an
-KubeFox needs two pieces of information, the deployment to use and the
+event, the deployment to use and the environment to inject.
+These can be passed
-environment to inject.
-These can be passed as headers or query parameters.
+as headers or query parameters.

 ```{ .shell .copy }
 curl "http://localhost:8080/qa/hello?kf-dep=main&kf-env=qa"